shenfeng/shenfeng.github.com/_posts/2012-2-1-how-far-epoll-can-push-concurrent-socket-connection.md

 is not high, say, blow 1k.

 I handcrafted the web server in pure C with epoll.
 It serves static file and word lookup request.
-The performance is amazing, `when 800k socket connection is kept, 54.3k req/s`
+The performance is amazing, `54.3k req/s, when 800k socket connections are kept`

 ## Test Machine

-Service and test app are run on the same computer.
+Server and test app are run on the same computer.
 * `Mem`: 16G
 * `CPU`: Intel(R) Core(TM) i7-2600 CPU @ 3.40GHz
 * `OS` : GUN/Linux Debian 3.1.0-1-amd64

-Several config to Linux:
+Several config for Linux:

 {% highlight sh %}
 # set up virtual network interface,